Many Abstract Painting Techniques to Choose From

 It feels slightly awkward to try to explain how to create an abstract painting.
 The little voice inside my head sneers, “Isn’t it obvious?
 You just go crazy all over a blank piece of paper or empty canvas.”

 It will always be my first love and my first way of experiencing a painting, abstract or not.
-If you want to explore abstract painting as a colorist, think on:
+If you want to explore abstract painting techniques as a colorist, think on:

 - Color symbology.
 With color comes color association and history.
 These vary by culture and by era, but there is a story behind every color if you are willing to put in the time to explore them.